Bryan Reynolds Preview, Player Props: Pirates vs. Royals

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh in slugging percentage (.458) and total hits (122) this season.
+- Reynolds leads Pittsburgh with 123 hits and a team-best slugging percentage of .459.

+- Among the qualifying hitters in MLB play, he ranks 61st in batting average, 91st in on-base percentage, and 47th in slugging.

-- Reynolds has had at least one RBI in 34.2% of his games this year (40 of 117), with more than one RBI 15 times (12.8%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Reynolds has driven home a run in 40 games this year (33.9%), including more than one RBI in 12.7% of his games and producing three or more of his team's runs on four occasions..

+- In 51 of 118 games this season, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.